networkoptix/nx_open/vms/libs/nx_sdk/src/nx/sdk/dynamic_libraries.md

 EXAMPLE: The Plugin depends on `libxxx.so` located in the OS, and works great with the VMS version
-A. But in the VMS version B it has been decided to bundle VMS with `libxxx.so`, possibly having some internal differences to the Plugin's libxxx.so.
+A. But in the VMS version B it has been decided to bundle VMS with `libxxx.so`, possibly having some internal differences to the Plugin's `libxxx.so`.
 So, after the VMS upgrade from A to B, this Plugin will automatically start working with VMS'es `libxxx.so` instead of the OS'es one, and this cannot be changed.
 Note that this happens in both cases: `libxxx.so` is the Linux system library, or it comes bundled with the Plugin in its directory.